NT-Lists/Docs/Jargon-File.md

 **IRL**: In Real Life - meaning how something actually works in practice as apposed to theorized on paper

-**IYKYK**: If You Know, You Know - meaning that it doesnt need to be explained if it relates to you, otherwise it likely doesn't
+**IYKYK**: If You Know, You Know - meaning that it doesn't need to be explained if it relates to you, otherwise it likely doesn't

 **J** represents the smiley face emoticon emoji in the Wingdings font family.
 If you don't have Wingdings installed, or the font formatting is otherwise lost, a capital J will be present in the text

 **J/K**: Just Kidding or otherwise joking

+**KYS**: Kill Your Self - a common insult amongst irate online gamers

+**KYS**: Know Your Customer - meaning that access to your services should require a registration and preferably a login of some sort

 **LOL**: Laugh Out Loud